-NAPLES: LIFE, DEATH & MIRACLES - ADJUNCT SECTION ON SARDINIA
+NAPLES: LIFE, DEATH & MIRACLES - ADJUNCT SECTION ON SARDINIAWindsurfing with Lord Nelson

-This comes to me from a friend, John Booth.
+This comes to me from a friend, John Booth (sent in 2008)

 I was on a sports vacation with Gaby and friends about 29 years ago.
 I remember the time, as Esther was just about a year old then, and we stayed at a resort at the northern tip of the island.
 I got my first taste of wind surfing there.